Introduction

 .
 Scroll down the list of languages to find French and click on the

-button.
 This should reply with a message such as

-.
-Repeat the process for German.
+Repeat the process for the German Language Pack.

 section, this time click on